• Home /

 • A lack of hazardous objects, such as sharp corners, exposed wires, and open cabinets

-• Secured windows and doors prevent your pets from wandering into the neighborhood or getting hurt
+• Secured windows and doors to prevent your pets from wandering into the neighborhood or getting hurt

 Also, carpeting or non-slip treads for homes with stairs can reduce the risk of your pets slipping and injuring themselves with a fall.